erebekavi/image_classification_CNN_model/README.md

 # Image Classification CNN model prototype

-a Convolutional Neural Network (CNN) model for classifying images into predefined categories(web-based).
-The model should be transparent (white-box), meaning that its decision-making process should be understandable and interpretable.
+A Convolutional Neural Network (CNN) model was developed for classifying images into predefined categories, focusing on transparency and interpretability.
+Beyond accuracy, the model ensures its decision-making process is understandable and justifiable.
+Using a custom-labeled dataset of over 60,000 32x32 color images across 40+ classes, the model's predictions are both accurate and explainable.
-This involves not just achieving high accuracy, but also ensuring that the model's predictions can be explained and justified.
-A labeled dataset of images where each image is associated with a specific category.
-For this example, we created our own  dataset, which consists of more than 60,000 32x32 color images in more than 40 classes.